macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

     - Custom Elements: Define custom HTML elements and add behavior defined in JavaScript.
     - HTML Templates: The `<template>` and `<slot>` elements enable you to write markup templates that are not displayed in the rendered page.
 These can then be reused multiple times as the basis of a custom element's structure.
     - Shadow DOM: A JavaScript API for attaching an encapsulated "shadow" DOM tree to an element in order to keep an element's features private.
-      - CSS shadow parts: Related to the shadow DOM there are some new CSS API's like `:slotted()` and `:host` that help with styling
+      - CSS shadow parts: Related to the shadow DOM there are some new CSS API's like `::slotted()` and `:host` that help with styling

 ## Web Component Example